twardoch/imgcolorshine/README.md

 ### Key Design Principles

 1.  **Modular Architecture**: Clear separation of concerns between the color engine, API, and utilities.
-2.  **Performance by Default**: The fastest available code path (vectorized NumPy + Numba) is the default.
+2.  **Performance First**: Multiple optimization paths with automatic fallback chain (GPU → LUT → CPU Numba → Pure Python).
 3.  **Type Safety**: Comprehensive type hints are used throughout the codebase and checked with Mypy.
+4.  **Memory Efficiency**: Streaming and tiling for large images.
+5.  **Test Coverage**: 50%+ coverage with comprehensive test suite.
-4.  **Correctness First**: Transformations and color science are based on established standards.
+6.  **Correctness First**: Transformations and color science are based on established standards.

 ## Development